Advising Within Psychology

-Students interested in adding psychology as a minor, or dropping the major/minor, should email email@example.com to set up a new minor orientation.
-Advisors will work with you on an academic plan that meets your goals for the minor.
+Students interested in adding psychology as a minor, or dropping the major/minor, should email firstname.lastname@example.org to make an academic plan and fill out a request form.
 Once your form is processed by our department, it will take approximately three weeks for the registrar’s office to process the request and update student information in DuckWeb.

 When DuckWeb shows psychology as your major or minor, you should be able to register for restricted courses if you have the prerequisites.
-If you have any questions regarding changing your major or minor to psychology or have problems registering for psychology courses, email Cindy Salmon.
+If you have any questions regarding changing your major or minor to psychology or have problems registering for psychology courses, email Arnita Albertson

-Please note: Change of major/minor forms take approximately 3 weeks to process.
-Students wishing to declare psychology as a major/minor should meet with a psychology advisor to make an appropriate academic plan for upcoming terms.
+Please note: Change of minor forms take approximately 3 weeks to process.
+Students wishing to declare psychology as a minor should meet with a psychology advisor to make an appropriate academic plan for upcoming terms.

 Tykeson College and Career Advising is the academic and career advising destination for all students who: